Khazʽal Ibn Jabir: Conflict with Reza Khan and downfall

-Khaz’al and his remaining associates could muster an army of 25,000 men, which was no less than Reza Khan could throw in the region at the time.
+Khaz’al and his remaining associates could muster an army of 25,000 men which was no less than Reza Khan could throw in the region at the time.
 In fact the army he had amassed at the foot of the Loristan elevations was 15,000 strong.
 But Khaz’al did not dare to go into action without British approval.
 The British government was in no mood to go to war on Khaz’al's behalf.
 Loraine convinced Khaz’al to desist and to apologize to Reza Khan.
 In return, he promised to intervene with Reza Khan to halt the advance of his troops into Arabistan.
 The Shaikh sent an apology, but, realizing that the danger had passed, Reza Khan paid little attention to Loraine's representations on the Shaikh's behalf.
 He let the troops pour into Arabistan, and demanded that Khaz’al should surrender unconditionally and go straight to Tehran.
 The Foreign Office was very unhappy at Reza Khan's intransigence.
 In the presence of Loraine, Khaz’al and Reza met and even swore an oath of friendship on the Qur’an.
 After a short while, Reza broke all his pledges.
 In April 1925, he ordered one of his commanders, who had a friendly relationship with Khaz'al, to meet Khaz'al. The commander, General Fazlollah Zahedi, accompanied by several government officials, met with Khaz'al and spent an evening with him on board his yacht, anchored in the Shatt al-Arab river by his palace in Failiyeh near the city of Mohammerah.
 Later that evening several gunboats, sent by Reza Khan, stealthily made their way next to the yacht, which was then immediately boarded by fifty Persian troops.
 The soldiers kidnapped Khaz'al and took him by motorboat down the river to Mohammerah, where a car was waiting to take him to the military base in Ahwaz.
 From there he was taken to Dezful, along with his son and heir, and then to the city of Khorramabad in Lorestan, and then eventually to Tehran.

 Upon his arrival, Khaz'al was warmly greeted and well received by Reza Khan, who assured him that his problems would be quickly settled, and that in the meantime, he would be treated very well.
 However, many of his personal assets in Arabistan were quickly liquidated and his properties eventually came under the domain of the Imperial government after Reza Khan was crowned the new Shah.
 The emirate was abolished and the provincial authority took full control of regional affairs.

-Khaz'al spent the rest of his life under virtual house arrest, unable to travel beyond Tehran's city limits.
-He was able to retain ownership of his properties in Kuwait and Iraq, where he was exempted from taxation.
-In May 1936, while alone in his house, as earlier in the day his servants had been taken to court by the police, he was murdered by one of the guards stationed outside his house under direct orders from Reza Shah.